 The Review Panels met between 26 and 29 May 2014.
 They reviewed the applications submitted by the research units in the light of the bibliometric information available, the remote reviewers’ reports, the panel members’ preliminary assessments as well as the research units’ rebuttal text.
 Each application was discussed in detail and once a consensus and a coherent ranking of units had been reached, marks (substantiated by comments) were attributed to each criteria.
 Review panels also identified key questions to be addressed during site visits by units proceeding to stage two.

-As a result of this first stage of the evaluation, announced by FCT on 27 June 2014, 22% of the research units were graded ‘fair’ or ‘poor’ and 26% were rated as ‘good’.
-The remaining 52%, rated ‘very good’ or above, move on to the second stage of the evaluation and will be visited by groups of review panel members between July and November 2014.
+As the final result of this first stage of the evaluation, announced by FCT on 2 October 2014, 20% of the research units were graded ‘fair’ or ‘poor’ and 25% were rated as ‘good’.
+The remaining 55%, rated ‘very good’ or above, move on to the second stage of the evaluation and will be visited by groups of review panel members between July and November 2014.
 The review panels will re-convene in November 2014 to finalise the evaluation.

 The European Science Foundation wishes to warmly thank review panels members and remote reviewers for their commitment, dedication and commitment to a fair and transparent process.